Secondary Math Pathways

 - What is the implementation timeline?

-- If my kid is entering 9th grade this year without any skipping will they have the option to take Algebra 2 with Precalculus and Trigonometry and get to AP Calculus AB?
+- If my student is entering 9th grade this year without any skipping will they have the option to take Algebra 2 with Precalculus and Trigonometry and get to AP Calculus AB?

 - Can my student still take outside math courses?